MrAHeard/Fla-Pi-Bird/Lessons/LESSON 1.md

 #Lesson 1

 ##Introduction
 In this lesson, students will import the graphics required for the game.
+There is an assumption in these lessons that students are familiar with scratch and how to select code, create variables, and understand about broadcasting messages.
+If this is not the case then you could add in extra learning opportunities to cover these things.

 ##Learning Objectives
 The objective of this lesson is to import graphics into the game.